 Higher education: 2-5 years

 After gaining experience you could land a job, but some students also choose to continue their higher education to gain higher earning potentials.
 Generally, an experienced sports agent charges about 10% while a fresher charges about 4%.
-Hence earning a master's and doctoral degree give you career advancement and in-depth knowledge on the courses such as management for organizations, public relations practice & promotional writing, sociology of sport, interscholastic athletics, sports marketing, sports leadership, sports medicine, risk management or the psychological.
+Hence earning a master's and doctoral degree gives you career advancement and in-depth knowledge on the courses such as management for organizations, public relations practice & promotional writing, sociology of sport, interscholastic athletics, sports marketing, sports leadership, sports medicine, risk management, or the psychological.